Compact and programmable large-scale optical processor in free space: Abstract

 \section{Abstract}

-Photonic circuits provide a powerful platform for manipulating optical modes in both classical and quantum regimes.
-Here, we report a programmable free-space photonic architecture capable of implementing high-dimensional unitary transformations with translational symmetry.
-Information is encoded in structured light modes defined by circular polarisation and quantised transverse momenta, and processed using a cascade of three spatial light modulators interleaved with half-wave plates.
-We demonstrate the scalability and reconfigurability of this platform by simulating quantum walks for up to 30 time steps across one- and two-dimensional lattices, achieving unitary evolutions that distribute a single input mode over more than 7,000 output modes.
-The platform supports a wide variety of quantum walk dynamics, including time-dependent disorder, synthetic gauge fields, and electric-field-induced refocusing in 2D walks--previously studied only in separate experimental settings.
-We further probe geometrical and topological features in chiral-symmetric processes by extracting bulk observables.
-Finally, using coincidence measurements from a time-tagging camera, we demonstrate compatibility with quantum optics protocols by reconstructing far-field distributions of heralded single photons.
-These results establish reconfigurable free-space photonics with structured media as a versatile tool for high-dimensional quantum simulations and scalable optical information processing.
+Photonic circuits are central to classical and quantum information processing.
+While integrated technologies dominate, free-space architectures are emerging as attractive alternatives, offering broad bandwidth and direct manipulation of optical modes without confinement in waveguides.
+A key challenge for scalability lies in circuit depth, as the number of layers manipulating the optical field typically grows with the system size.
+Here, we introduce a programmable free-space photonic platform that performs high-dimensional unitary transformations using only three layers.
+Information is encoded in structured light modes defined by circular polarization and quantized transverse momenta, and processed with spatial light modulators interleaved with half-wave plates.
+We implement unitaries that are equivalent to quantum walks over up to 30 time steps, in one- and two-dimensional lattices, distributing a single input mode across more than 7,000 outputs, where conventional approaches would require tens or hundreds of layers.
+Despite being restricted to translationally-invariant systems, the platform supports diverse quantum walk dynamics, including disorder, synthetic gauge fields, and topological effects, previously explored only in separate experiments.
+Using coincidence detection with a time-tagging camera, we show compatibility with quantum optics protocols and provide examples of quantum walks of heralded single photons.
+These results contribute to establish free-space optical processors as promising resources for high-dimensional quantum simulation and scalable optical information processing.